Earth Science Informatics

 Organization

 The ESI Technical Committee encourages participation from all its members.
-The committee organization includes the Chair, two Co-Chairs, and 1 working group.
+The committee organization includes the Chair, two Co-Chairs, and 2 working groups.

 ESI Technical Committee Chair